Magnetic field components

 The Magcam Portal Scanner is a high-speed 3-axis motorized mapper with an integrated MiniCube1D or MiniCube3D magnetic field camera for measuring large magnets and magnet assemblies.

-The optical triangulation Laser Distance Sensor is an add-on to the Magcam Portal Scanner and Rotor Inspector for measuring the dimensions of magnets and magnet assemblies under test.
+The optical triangulation Laser Distance Sensor is an add-on to the Magcam Portal Scanner and Rotor Scanner for measuring the dimensions of magnets and magnet assemblies under test.

 Magcam Rotor Scanner